typeix/typeix.github.io/docs/packages/typeix-di.md

 ## Injector API
 **NOTE:** <br/> By default all providers are immutable, however you can define mutable provider keys. <br />
-If provider is not mutable and you are trying to create new instance of same provider on current Injector instance, injector will throw error.
+If provider is not mutable, and you are trying to create new instance of same provider on current Injector instance, injector will throw error.

 `Injector.getProviders(provider: IProvider, propertyKey?: string)` will return all providers which needs to be injected,